hoonjet/bulletinBoardCrawler/README.md

 - Designed for bullentin boards in www.munpia.com, but could be easily modified for other sites

 == Core codes (web crawling) ==

+        'Use XmlHttpRequest
+        'XmlHttpRequest object is used to make HTTP requests in VBA 'please refer: https://codingislove.com/http-requests-excel-vba/

         targetURL = target & "/page/" & i 'URL format for targetted webpage (i is page number in For Loop)

-        'XmlHttpRequest object is used to make HTTP requests in VBA 'please refer: https://codingislove.com/http-requests-excel-vba/

         Set XMLHTTP = CreateObject("MSXML2.serverXMLHTTP")
         XMLHTTP.Open "GET", targetURL, False
         XMLHTTP.setRequestHeader "Content-Type", "text/xml" 'Crawl data (source code)